MikeBeller/blog/content/posts/japan-post/index.md

 ## Kyoto -- and family!

-So excited about this final phase of our trip.
-We are looking forward to spending time with cousins Howard and Hitomi, and getting a chance to see the Kyoto area through their eyes.
+By now we had had some amazing adventures and were very excited for the final phase of our trip: a chance to spend time with cousins Howard and Hitomi Levine, and getting a chance to see the Kyoto area through their eyes.

 ### Tuesday November 5